 Bringing your kid to the dentist is usually a recipe for disaster, so we have a soft spot for Azure Dental for making the whole experience a pleasant, stress-free one.
 It is child-friendly, with booster seats for little ones to sit comfortably.
 There’s also free all-you-can-drink coffee and tea in the waiting area, which is great for parents while they wait for their kids’ appointments to be over.

-Those taking public transport will find its new location very convenient — it’s now just next to Sixth Avenue MRT Station.
+Those taking public transport will find its location very convenient—it’s just next to Sixth Avenue MRT Station.

 Location: 781 Bukit Timah Road, Singapore 269759